DocumentWDP-9a

 1. Introduction#

-WDP catalogs are JSON files that map compact IDs to diagnostic metadata.
-They enable:
+WDP catalogs are JSON files that map compact identifiers to diagnostic metadata.
+Catalogs enable:

-• Efficient transmission - Send compact IDs instead of full messages
+• Efficient Transmission: Compact identifiers are transmitted instead of full messages

-• Offline capability - Clients cache catalogs locally
+• Offline Capability: Clients cache catalogs locally for offline operation

-• Fast lookups - O(1) hash-based retrieval for both single and aggregated catalogs
+• Fast Lookups: O(1) hash-based retrieval for both single-namespace and aggregated catalogs

-• Namespace support - Collision-free aggregation of multiple services/libraries
+• Namespace Support: Collision-free aggregation of multiple services and libraries

 โ”Œโ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”€โ”